The Azerbaijan Grand Prix has become a popular addition to the Formula 1 calendar and the sport is now heading back to Baku.

 Directions to the Azerbaijan Grand Prix

 Azerbaijan Airlines fly from several major European airports into Baku’s Heydar Aliyev International Airport and is your best bet to make it to the capital.
-For those airports which don’t offer direct flights to Azerbaijan, many have good connecting flight options such as Qatar Airways via Doha.
+For those airports which do not offer direct flights to Azerbaijan, many have good connecting flight options such as Qatar Airways via Doha.

 If you are driving into Baku, there are no official designated parking areas at the track, although there are some nearby such as the White Boulevard Area, 28 Mall Park Parking Zone and in the Winter Boulevard.